 By Savanna Young For Daily Mail Australia

-Speaking exclusively with Daily Mail Australia ahead of the release of her Stan Originals documentary Revealed – Danielle Laidley: Two Tribes, the former AFL star opens up about her addiction battle and how she is able to maintain sobriety.
+Daily Mail Australia can reveal in the Stan Original documentary Revealed – Danielle Laidley: Two Tribes, the former AFL star admits her daughters found out after she sent the photos to them in 2019.

 The Stan Original documentary Revealed – Danielle Laidley: Two Tribes premieres September 19 only on Stan.